fabian-gubler/bachelor-thesis/README.md

 ## 1. Preparatory measures
 It makes sense to take some time in preparing the writing process of the thesis.
-These are Things that are personally useful to me and make writing more efficent.
+These preparations personally useful to me and make writing more efficent and fun.

 ### a) Editing Setup
 Latex